 Discussion and Conclusions

 This paper presents the first integrated analysis of benefits and abatement and transaction costs of water allocation reform.
 Ultimately, it suggests that we should capture actual abatement and transaction costs/benefits, not budgeted costs alone that may (not) realistically reflect the investment (M), because this provides capacity to assess who receives the benefits of the policy and those capturing rents to determine if it is because of the program intervention.
 The methods for the measurement of abatement and transaction costs developed in this paper are designed to be replicable and flexible, based on standard methods available in the literature.
-This is critical as many governments and public resource management organisations appear to be either confused or afraid of transaction costs, choosing to ignore them in the main.
+This is critical, as many governments and public resource management organisations appear to be either confused or afraid of transaction costs, choosing to ignore them in the main.
 This research shows the power of combined AC and TC data to both fit into familiar BCA analysis frameworks, and how this provides greater insights into welfare gains for public resource managers.

 Standard Scenarios